nrhancock/nrhRiggingTools/README.md

 # nrhRiggingTools
-''' Rigging tools I have made in Python and PyMel for rigging and other related projects inside of Maya
+Rigging tools I have made in Python and PyMel for rigging and other related projects inside of Maya
 Intructions:
-Drop all files in your Maya 20** directory then run nrhTool.py in script editor of maya.
+Drop all files in your Maya 20** directory then run nrhTool.py in script editor of maya. copy/paste Example below
+Now just highlight the code then middle mouse click and drag to your preffered toolbar and you should be all set!

-copy/paste Example:
+Example:
-'''

 import nrhTool
 reload(nrhTool)
 nrhTool.gui()

-'''
-Now just highlight the code then middle mouse click and drag to your preffered toolbar and you should be all set!
-'''